RenatoVassallo/OptimalPanel/README.md

 # OptimalPanel

-**OptimalPanel** is a reinforcement learning-based tool for selecting optimal donor units (bundles) to improve panel forecasting accuracy.
-It leverages a policy network and reward-driven learning to dynamically identify informative subsets of units, providing a data-driven alternative to manual donor selection in synthetic control and related models.
+**OptimalPanel** is a reinforcement learning-based framework for selecting optimal donor units (bundles) to enhance panel forecasting accuracy.
+It learns, through a policy network and reward-driven optimization, to dynamically identify the most informative subset of donors for a given target unit, offering a flexible, data-driven alternative to static pooling or manual donor selection approaches used in synthetic control and related econometric methods.

 ---